DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

 ```

 ## Primitive Types
-Primitive types in AaC are specifically the enumeration values in the `Primitives` definition as they respresent a uniquely special set of enumeration values that define the primitive types in AaC.
+Primitive types in AaC are defined by the enumeration values in the `Primitives` definition.
+Each enum value respresents a uniquely special set of enumeration values that define the core AaC language's primitive types.
 Users who extend the primitive values should maintain the same style of snake_case and keep primitive type names succint names that are descriptive but short.

 ## Root Keys
-Like the Primitive Types, the root keys in AaC are specifically defined in the definition `Root`.
-Additional root key can be defined by users via an extension to the `roots` definition.
+Like the Primitive Types, the available root keys in AaC are defined in the definition `Root`.
+Each field entry in the `Root` definition specifies the root key (the field's name) and a corresponding schema definition (the field type).
+Additional root keys can be defined by users via an extension to the `roots` definition.

-Example root keys are `import`, `schema`, `model`, etc. If a one-word type isn't descriptive enough for your root key, keeping it succint and snake_case (e.g. `spring_boot_service`, `cloud_gateway`) is acceptable.
-Other style root keys will not conform to the standard employed by the Core Specification and first-party plugins, making it less obvious to users what the key is and it introduces higher probability of errors in user models.
+Like primitive types, root keys should follow the snake_case style, but emphasize succint, descriptive names.
+Example root keys are `import`, `schema`, `model`, etc. If a one-word type isn't descriptive enough for your root key, keeping it succint (e.g. `spring_boot_service`, `cloud_gateway`) is preferable.
+Long-named root keys, or roots keys that aren't snake_case, will not conform to the standard employed by the Core Specification and first-party plugin making it less obvious to users what the key is.

 # Organizing Imports
 Each AaC file has a file-wide import declaration.
-This `import` declaration allows users to reference definitions provided via other user files and can be used to decompose large, complex models into multiple files.
+Using an `import` definition allows users to reference definitions provided via other user files and can be used to decompose large, complex models into multiple files.

 Because `import` decalarations are file-wide, these clauses should be the first clause in AaC files.
-There is no logic that dictates the order of the entries in an AaC file, but maintaining the `import` clause as the first clause makes the file-wide dependencies immediately visible and instills readers with an immediate understanding of dependencies
+There is no internal logic that dictates the order of the entries in an AaC file, but maintaining the `import` clause as the first definition in AaC files makes the file-wide dependencies immediately visible and immediately informs readers on the dependencies of file.

 An example file with an import clause at the top: